getodk/central-backend/docs/api.md

 The data documents are the straightforward JSON representation of each table of `Submission` data.
 They follow the [corresponding specification](http://docs.oasis-open.org/odata/odata-json-format/v4.01/odata-json-format-v4.01.html), but apart from the representation of geospatial data as GeoJSON rather than the ODK proprietary format, the output here should not be at all surprising.
 If you are looking for JSON output of Submission data, this is the best place to look.

 The `$top` and `$skip` querystring parameters, specified by OData, apply `limit` and `offset` operations to the data, respectively.
 The `$count` parameter, also an OData standard, will annotate the response data with the total row count, regardless of the scoping requested by `$top` and `$skip`.
 While paging is possible through these parameters, it will not greatly improve the performance of exporting data.
-Jubilant Garbanzo prefers to bulk-export all of its data at once if possible.
+ODK Central prefers to bulk-export all of its data at once if possible.

-In this release of Jubilant Garbanzo, `$expand` is not yet supported.
+In this release of Central, `$expand` is not yet supported.
 This will likely change in the future, once we can instate Navigation Properties.

 The _nonstandard_ `$wkt` querystring parameter may be set to `true` to request that geospatial data is returned as a [Well-Known Text (WKT) string](https://en.wikipedia.org/wiki/Well-known_text) rather than a GeoJSON structure.
 This exists primarily to support Tableau, which cannot yet read GeoJSON, but you may find it useful as well depending on your mapping software. **Please note** that both GeoJSON and WKT follow a `(lon, lat, alt)` coördinate ordering rather than the ODK-proprietary `lat lon alt`.
 This is so that the values map neatly to `(x, y, z)`.
 GPS accuracy information is not a part of either standards specification, and so is presently omitted from OData output entirely.
 GeoJSON support may come in a future version.

-As the vast majority of clients only support the JSON OData format, that is the only format Jubilant Garbanzo offers.
+As the vast majority of clients only support the JSON OData format, that is the only format ODK Central offers.

 + Parameters
     + `xmlFormId`: `simple` (string, required) - The `xmlFormId` of the `Form` whose OData service you wish to access.